-Most recently, IDLES received a nomination for 'British Breakthrough Act' at the upcoming 39th annual Brit Awards, going up against former BIMM London vocal student Ella Mai within the same category.
+IDLES received a nomination for 'British Breakthrough Act' at the 39th annual BRIT Awards.
+They were up against former BIMM Institute London Vocals student Ella Mai within the same category.
 True to form, the hardworking band undertook an almost entirely sold-out 47-date tour across the UK, Europe and the USA.

-In September 2020, they released their third studio album, Ultra Mono, which charted at #1 in the UK’s Official Albums Chart.
-This was mainly because of their vinyl sales, which overtook Liam Gallagher as the fastest-selling vinyl album of 2020 so far, shifting 15,400 copies on vinyl in the first week of release.
+In September 2020, IDLES released their third studio album, Ultra Mono, which charted at No.1 in the UK’s Official Albums Chart.
+This was mainly down to vinyl sales, with Ultra Mono overtaking Liam Gallagher’s release as the fastest-selling vinyl album of 2020, shifting 15,400 copies in the first week.

-IDLES will stop at nothing until total world domination... and we love them for it.
+IDLES will stop at nothing until total world domination–and we love them for it.